1. Lock Multi User Management with Unlock Notifications, Advanced Scheduling and Automatic Lock/Unlock

 8. Ultimate Customizable Thermostat

-This is the ultimate thermostat with unlimited capabitilies, program as many or as few individual thermostat and time changes as you want for each day of the week or multiple days of any combination there of.
+This is the simpliest thermostat app with unlimited schedules, program as many or as few individual thermostat and time changes as you want for each day of the week or multiple days of any combination there of.

 9. Schedule fan for Thermostats